BottleRocketProgramming/HospiceNiagara/HospiceNiagara/README.txt

 <--Limitations that require a web developer-->

-	-Creating or modifying panels other than File Categories and Schedule types -Links and contact information on the contact page
+	-Creating or modifying panels other than File Categories and Schedule types -Links and contact information on the home page